Dev4Coffee/GoogleAuth-2FA/README.md

 #Known bugs:
-- Setting APP_MFA_STRATEGY to anything else than the supported values will not result in an error but in erratic program behaviour.
 - The JWT token does NOT use Signatures, therefore, the JWT can be tampered with
 - The user registration is not sanitizing the username and the password
 - Displaying the QR code during registration sometimes failed when not done in its seperate window.
 This makes it necessary to move away from there manually.